pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

 incrementCounter(2);
 incrementCounter(3);
 ```
  In the JavaScript language, functions are objects, so they can be passed as arguments to other functions and they can be also returned from other functions and assigned to variables.
-In our example, we have created the `counter` function, which returns the `increment` function and assignes it to the `incrementCounter` variable, so that variable contains a reference to the `increment` function (the objects in the JavaScript are being copied by reference, not by value).
+In our example, we have created the `counter` function, which returns the `increment` function and assigns it to the `incrementCounter` variable, so that variable contains a reference to the `increment` function (the objects in the JavaScript are being copied by reference, not by value).
 That reference enables us to call the `increment` function outside of the `counter` function's scope, so in our case, we called it from the global scope.
-Beside that, the line `var incrementCounter = counter(0);` initializes the `currentValue` variable to zero.
+Besides that, the line `var incrementCounter = counter(0);` initializes the `currentValue` variable to zero.

 The line `incrementCounter(1);` actually invokes the `increment` function with parameter 1.
 Since that function is a closure and it still has access to the variables and parameters of its outer function, although we called it outside of its outer function, the `currentValue` will be increased by 1 and its value will become 1.
 In the next function calls, its value will be increased by 2 and 3, respectively, so the output of the code will be: